Marker Logo

 Built 1926

 Location.
 41° 30.585′ N, 90° 34.386′ W. Marker is on Rock Island, Illinois, in Rock Island County.
-Marker is at the intersection of 19th Street and 3rd Avenue, on the right when traveling north on 19th Street.
+It is at the intersection of 19th Street and 3rd Avenue, on the right when traveling north on 19th Street.
 Touch for map.
 Marker is at or near this postal address: 1900 3rd Ave, Rock Island IL 61201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Connor House (approx. 0.3 miles away); Robert Wagner House (approx. 0.6 miles away); John Gale & Richard M. Coleman (approx. 0.6 miles away); Fort Armstrong Cemetery Boulders (approx. 0.6 miles away); Site of Fort Armstrong (approx. 0.6 miles away); Fort Armstrong Sesquicentennial (approx. 0.6 miles away); Blackhawk Purchase Treaty Commemorative (approx. 0.7 miles away in Iowa); Fort Armstrong (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: Connor House (approx. 0.3 miles away); Robert Wagner House (approx. 0.6 miles away); John Gale & Richard M. Coleman (approx. 0.6 miles away); Fort Armstrong Cemetery Boulders (approx. 0.6 miles away); Site of Fort Armstrong (approx. 0.6 miles away); Fort Armstrong Sesquicentennial (approx. 0.6 miles away); Blackhawk Purchase Treaty Commemorative (approx. 0.7 miles away in Iowa); Fort Armstrong (approx. 0.7 miles away).
 Touch for a list and map of all markers in Rock Island.

 Regarding Fort Armstrong Hotel.
 Excerpt from the National Register nomination: